-- Assessing primary and secondary impacts in the eye of the disaster and in adjacent locations - Monitoring immediate assessment of physical, environmental, social, economic, and psychological impacts on various socio- economic groups at affected locations; - Monitoring emergency response activities at different levels including rescue and search, food relief, medical aid, emergency shelter, emergency needs of vulnerable individuals/ families /social groups,

-- Monitoring quality of emergency response activities and quality of relief aid provided; - Monitoring deployment of emergency agencies and equipment; and role of external/non-government agencies involved in emergency management process; - Documentation of all response activities and compilation of data/information for rehabilitation and recovery activities - Management of necessary data and information for post-impact rehabilitation/recovery planning; - Monitoring all recovery/rehabilitation activities carried out by different departments and agencies; and - Documentation of response and recovery activities for learning.
+- Assessing primary and secondary impacts due to disaster on the actual site and in adjacent locations.
+This will be done with the help of remote sensing and GIS mapping used by the department of science and technology. - Monitoring immediate assessment of physical, environmental, social, economic, and psychological impacts on various socio- economic groups at affected locations.
+This will be carried out with the help of Home, Health and Family Welfare, Animal Husbandry and Agriculture departments. - Monitoring emergency response activities at different levels including rescue and search, food relief, medical aid, emergency shelter, emergency needs of vulnerable individuals/ families /social groups.
+This will done under the supervision of Crisis Management Group. - Monitoring quality of emergency response activities and quality of relief aid provided. - Monitoring deployment of emergency agencies and equipment. - Monitoring role of external/non-government agencies involved in emergency management process. - Documentation of all response activities and compilation of data/information for rehabilitation and recovery activities. - Management of necessary data and information for post-impact rehabilitation/recovery planning.
+This will be done with the help of line departments. - Monitoring all recovery/rehabilitation activities carried out by different departments and agencies. - Documentation of response and recovery activities for learning.

-Chapter VII

-Recovery Plans
+Chapter VII Recovery Plans